inform-health-informatics/emap_documentation/data_dictionary/star_data.md

 * stored_from
   * timestamp with timezone

+  The exact time at which this data was recorded in star.

 * valid_from
   * timestamp with timezone

+  The exact time at which the message recording this observation was sent.

 * creation_time
   * timestamp without timezone

+@Stef: Might this be the time when this v_o_t was created as a 'thing'

 * description
   * varchar (255)

+  A description of the observation type.
+It should be noted that in some cases this field has been used for comments about the observation type.

 * display_name
   * varchar (255)

+  A short humanly readable name for the observation type.

 * id_in_application
   * varchar (255)

+  The identifier used by the application retrun an on obsevation type for this particular instance of a type.
+  For example, caboodle uses id = 10 for a pulse oxygen observation type.

 * name
   * varchar (255)

+  A more medically focussed name for the observation type.
+  For example, name = 'R OB PIH VISUAL DISTURBANCE' corresponds to display_name = 'Visual Disturbance'.

 * primary_data_type
   * varchar (255)

+  The type of the data that this observation type records.

+  Possible values are:
+  'Dosing Parameter',
+  'MAR Action',
+  'String Type',
+  'Height',
+  'Blood Pressure',
+  'Networked',
+  'Custom List',
+  'Line/Drain/Airway Link',
+  'Dose',
+  'Category Type',
+  'Patient Height',
+  '*Unspecified',
+  'Rate',
+  'Time',
+  'Date',
+  'Numeric Type',
+  'Concentration',
+  'Patient Weight',
+  'Weight',
+  'Temperature',
+  'Image'

 * source_observation_type
   * varchar (255)

+@Stef not sure how to phrase this.

+  Possible values are:
+  'flowshee'

 * source_system
   * varchar (255)

+  The system from which the record was derived.

+  Possible values are:
+  'EPIC',
+  'caboodle'

 * standardised_code
   * varchar (255)

+  Not yet populated.
+We hope in future to link observation types to stand onotolgies.

 * standardised_vocabulary
   * varchar (255)

+  Not yet populated.
+We hope in future to link observation types to stand onotolgies.

 ---